kontent-ai/cli/README.md

 * `backup --action [backup|restore|clean]` - This command enables you to use [Kontent.ai backup manager](https://github.com/kontent-ai/backup-manager-js)
   * The purpose of this tool is to backup & restore [Kontent.ai projects](https://kontent.ai/).
 This project uses CM API to both get & restore data.

+* `status --implementation` - This command creates in your working directory a new directory with a file `statusImpl.ts`.
+Having this file created, CLI will take your custom implementation of saving/reading the migrations status.
+  > 1. Don't forget to transpile the `statusImpl.ts` into `statusImpl.js` into the Javascript as it won't work otherwise!

 ### Debugging

 By default, we do not provide any additional logs from the HttpService.
 If you require these logs, you can change this behavior by using (option `--log-http-service-errors-to-console`).